-With so many new changes happening at once, don't let cybersecurity be an afterthought.
+With so many new changes happening at once, don't let the cybersecurity of your work-from-home staff be an afterthought.

 According to the Department of Homeland Security, Cybersecurity & Infrastructure Security Agency, hackers are targeting at-home workers who may be using unsecure virtual private networks (VPNs) and unpatched or obsolete/unsupported operating systems (Windows 7 or XP).
 This news should come as no surprise, but it is more important than ever to reassess those recent, short-term decisions that helped get your workers up and running remotely.